Come along to our next college open day

 There are a minimum of twelve places available in the Development Squad and each member will receive the following support:

-Applications to join the Development Squad are invited from event riders who have competed at BE novice level and have won at least 6 points, dressage riders who have won points at Elementary level and above, and Para dressage riders who have competed successfully within their grade and show jumpers who have won money at BS 1.10m level and above.
+Applications to join the Development Squad are invited from event riders who have competed at BE novice level and have won at least 6 points, dressage riders who have won a minimum of 12 points at Elementary level and above, and Para dressage riders who have competed successfully within their grade and show jumpers who have won money at BS 1.10m or jumped 4 double clears at this level and above.

 Equestrian athletes who have previously been a part of the Development Squad have gone on to achieve in a range of both competitive and business environments.